Update to the 1984 Coors Corridor Plan

 Environmental Planning Commission (EPC) Hearings

-The EPC began hearing testimony on the draft Plan on July 10, 2014 and will continue hearing the Plan on Thursday, August 14, 2014 after lunch (no earlier than 1:30 p.m.) in the Planning Department Hearing Room, Plaza del Sol, 600 2nd Street NW, Basement Level.
-This is the EPC’s regular meeting and they will hear development cases beginning at 8:30 a.m.
-You can call Planning Reception at 924-3860 after Noon to find out which agenda item they are on.
+The EPC -has held two hearings on the draft Plan and will continue hearing the Plan on Thursday, October 2, 2014 at 3:30 p.m. in the Planning Department Hearing Room, Plaza del Sol, 600 2nd Street NW, Basement Level.
+This is a special hearing devoted to the Coors Corridor Plan.

 EPC staff reports

-A supplemental staff report for the August hearing will be available on-line after August 7.
+A supplemental staff report for the October hearing will be available on-line after September 25, 2014 along with a revised draft of the updated Plan and a corresponding list of recommended conditions.

 Reports are also available in hard copy format from the Planning Department, 3rd Floor.
 Before coming, contact Carol Toffaleti, Project Manager, 505-924-3345, or Dora Henry, Administrative Assistant, 505-924-3883, to ensure a copy is ready for pick-up.